Anddd7/rubber-duck/devcontainers/README.md

 ## Description

+Devcontainers is a remote development environment, you can use vscode to connect to a remote server, and use the server's resources to develop your code.
+When you run it in a kubernetes cluster, you can use the cluster's resources(compute, network, storage) and develop a true 'cloud-native' application.

-vscode(client) will interact with the dev container(pod) in the cluster, via kubectl and kube-proxy.
+VSCode (client) will interact with the dev container(pod) in the cluster, via kubectl and kube-proxy.
 So you don't need to open any port for the deployment.

 ## Usage